webplatform/docs/tutorials/css_animations/index.md

 with [[tutorials/css_transitions|CSS transitions]].
 Since they work similarly, the term ''CSS animations'' often serves as a shorthand to refer to transitions as well, but this tutorial only discusses ''keyframe animations''.
-It discusses these basic points:
+These key points serve as reference:

-* The [[css/properties/animation-name|'''animation-name''']] property specifies the name of a keyframe animation, and must correspond to a [[css/atrules/@keyframes|'''@keyframes''']] rule.
+* The required [[css/properties/animation-name|'''animation-name''']] property specifies the name of a keyframe animation, and must correspond to a [[css/atrules/@keyframes|'''@keyframes''']] rule.
 Loading the CSS or applying a new name causes the animation to execute.

-* Use the [[css/properties/animation-duration|'''animation-duration''']] property to set the overall amount of time over which the animation executes, either in seconds or millseconds ('''1s''' == '''1000ms''').
+* Use the required [[css/properties/animation-duration|'''animation-duration''']] property to set the overall amount of time over which the animation executes, either in seconds or millseconds ('''1s''' == '''1000ms''').

 * The [[css/atrules/@keyframes|'''@keyframes''']] rule declares the full sequence that corresponds to the [[css/properties/animation-name|'''animation-name''']].
 Within the block, keyframes such as 0%, 50%, and 100% behave as selectors that manipulate CSS properties over the duration of the animation.